Dallas, North Carolina

 Dallas is a town in Gaston County, North Carolina, United States, and a suburb of Charlotte, located north of Gastonia.
-The population was 4,488 at the 2010 census.
+As of the 2020 census, Dallas had a population of 5,927.
 It was named for George M. Dallas, Vice President of the United States under James K. Polk.

 Geography

 Dallas is located approximately four miles north of the city of Gastonia and about 24 mi west of Charlotte.
 Lincolnton is 13 mi north and Hickory is 34 mi north of Dallas along US 321.

 According to the United States Census Bureau, the town has a total area of 7.5 km2, all of it land.

 Dallas lies within the Long Creek watershed.
 Long Creek is a right tributary of the South Fork Catawba River.
 Dallas is drained by Long Creek tributaries Dallas Branch and Little Long Creek.

 History

 Dallas was officially incorporated in 1863 and is the oldest incorporated town in Gaston County.
 It served as the original county seat for Gaston County from 1846 until 1911.
 The old Gaston County courthouse, renovated in 1868 after a fire, still stands in the main square of the town and formerly served as the headquarters of the Dallas Police Department.
 The town government has renovated the courthouse.

 Dallas began to decline in importance when the town commissioners refused to appropriate money for construction of bridges over several creeks for the Atlanta and Richmond Air-Line Railway in the 1872.
 The commissioners said the reason was because residents thought that trains would wake them during the night and frighten their livestock.
 In 1890, White Caps attacked the town "'Kuklux' style", destroying entire portions of the town.
-After this the county seat was relocated to Gastonia in 1911.
+After this, the county seat was relocated to Gastonia in 1911.

 The Dallas Graded and High School, Dallas Historic District, Hoyle House, and Eli Hoyle House are listed on the National Register of Historic Places.